sailfishos-chum/main/GettingStarted.md

 ## Creating a package on OBS

-Projects contain packages which are built against target repositories (sailfish versions).
-To create your first package, perform the following
+Projects contain packages which are built against target repositories (sailfish versions, not source/git respoitories).

-steps:
+### Prerequisites

+To build on OBS, the source repository must contain a .spec file for building the RPM.
+This will generally be the case for projects created using the Sailfish SDK.
+The name of the .spec should also match the package name below and be in the rpm/ subfolder.

+### Creating a Package

+To create your first package, perform the following steps:

 1. Click "Create Package"
 2. On the new package page, give the package a name and click "Save Changes"